 The price for utility PV systems reached only two years after the report was published the predicted value for 2030, 4$/W.

 All this information should be available to the EIA today.
 It irritates me, why the EIA does not change the prediction about the deployment of PV although they can observe the rapid price drop obviously.
 (I am thankful for any helpful hint)

-One possible reason, to be pessimistic about the global roll out of PV might be the scare elements used in PV systems.
+One possible reason, to be pessimistic about the global rollout of PV might be the scare elements used in PV systems.
 Today almost all PV systems use Silicon to convert sunlight into electricity.
-The MIT analysed the production of different raw materials, essential for the production of SI-PV-modules.
+The MIT analyzed the production of different raw materials, essential for the production of SI-PV-modules.

 To set up a PV system we need concrete and steel to mount the panel in the direction of the sun.
-Glass, aluminium and plastic are necessary to protect the silicon cell, cooper and more plastic is necessary to transport the power away.
+Glass, aluminum and plastic are necessary to protect the silicon cell, copper and more plastic are necessary to transport the power away.

 |Figure 3: Commodity materials required for PV. page 131|

-Today, all these commodity are produced in a volume, that no real bottle neck will occur.
+Today, all these commodities are produced in a volume, that no real bottleneck will occur.
 In figure 3, we can see, that the steel production of 9 days is sufficient, to mount all PV panels for 5% of the global electricity production, within half a year, the steel production is sufficient for a 100% conversion to PV.

 The least available material in this consideration is glass.
 For a 100% PV world, we need the glass production of 20 years.
 But glass production is in no way a limiting factor.
 The necessary raw material is sand, an endless resource.

-The solar cell itself consists of a silicon waver and some silver, are they rare?
+The solar cell itself consists of a silicon wafer and some silver, are they rare?